ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 Built with ``docker build -t myimage:1.0.0-onbuild .``

 In any child image created ``FROM myimage:1.0.0-onbuild ...``, the parent image will seemingly call back from the dead and execute statement ``COPY ./app ./app`` and ``RUN chmod 644 ./app/bin/*`` as soon as the ``FROM`` statement is interpreted.
 As there is no obvious way to tell whether an image has embedded ``ONBUILD`` statements (without ``docker inspect myimage:1.0.0-onbuild``), it is customary to add an indicator to the tag name as above: ``myimage:1.0.0-onbuild`` to act as a warning to the developer.
-Use the ``ONBUILD`` feature sparingly, as it can easily caused unintended consequences and catch out dependent developers.
+Use the ``ONBUILD`` feature sparingly, as it can easily cause unintended consequences and catch out dependent developers.

 Naming and Tagging
 ------------------